 |

 Australia has the un-enviable reputation of having some of the most venomous snakes in the world.
-Although some 'snakes' are non-venomous and others are just legless lizards, it is better to always treat everything that looks like a snake as potentially dangerous and stay well away from it.
+Although some snakes are non-venomous and others are just legless lizards, it is better to always treat everything that looks like a snake as potentially dangerous and stay well away from it.

 When walking in the bush wear stout footwear and thick socks, don't poke around under logs and avoid putting you feet in places you can't clearly see.
 Stepping over fallen logs without being able to see what is on the other side is a good way to get bitten.